xanderrrrrr/React-Edit-User-Pref/README.md

 Need to change the API to
 - not be hard limited to 5 objects
 - ~~not use a hardcoded API and use session~~
-- fix the props for the API results (front-end and back-end)
+- ~~fix the props for the API results (front-end and back-end)~~
 - need to add a delete button for each preference element
 - need to create API functions in API.js to handle deletion
 - need to have the proper props for each preference so that the deletion call can function
-- clean up code from template
+- ~~clean up code from template~~
+- Add a link to the github repo on the page
-- deploy somewhere for it to live like heroku
+- LAST: deploy somewhere for it to live like heroku

 ## Possibilities (internal for me)
 Perhaps I use a JSON viewer to render the data to the user (much like the JSON extensions one has on browser): (package here)[https://www.npmjs.com/package/react-json-view]